PandorasFox/pandora/README.md

 * this is *not vram friendly* at the moment, due to wanting to load images that are bigger than the display resolution.
 I believe this can maybe be addressed using [dmabufs](https://wayland.app/protocols/linux-dmabuf-v1#zwp_linux_dmabuf_v1) alongside texture compression (?), but I wouldn't count on it.
-    * This can definitely be improved by adding an (optional?) resize step in RenderThread::render/pandora::read_img_to_file
-    * will need to move the aspect ratio/dimension resize logic into pandora? bit weirdge, render thread will have to tell the daemon what to scale it (down? or up, i guess, which solves some problems)
-    * i have 24GiB of vram so this is admittedly very low on my list of priorities, but (image::imageops::resize)[https://docs.rs/image/latest/image/imageops/fn.resize.html] with lanczos3 is straightforward to chuck into all this
+    * i have 24GiB of vram so this is admittedly very low on my list of priorities
 * my primary monitor 'disconnects' when asleep (unlike my secondary monitor??); restoring this will 'best' be handled at the agent level
     * Due to laptops etc that might have varied displays that can get disconnected for long periods of time, I don't think it makes sense to try and handle this inside the thread by waiting for a reconnect that might never arrive.